 For our new workforce planning system we adapted an international tool for the South African work environment.
 The tool helps us to streamline and monitor employee work schedules, accurately forecast labour demand and maximise productivity.
-We followed a robust process with extensive testing to understand what the solution would mean for employees and area managers, how they would interact and what stakeholders to involve.
-The information technology and human resources teams were critical partners in understanding the technical impact and ensuring alignment with employee contracts, scheduling and remuneration.
-A key element in the success of this project was ensuring that all internal project stakeholders were able to answer and address employee questions and concerns.
+We followed a robust process with extensive testing to understand what and what stakeholders to involve.
+The information technology and human resources teams were critical partners in understanding the technical impact and ensuring